FernandoAiresCastello/TileGameLib/README.md

 **Demos:**

 - [Download the TGLDemo.exe here](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TileGameLibC/Builds) to see examples of what the library is currently capable of (work in progress)
-- [Find the source code for TGLDemo.exe here](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TileGameLibC/TGLDemo) to see the code samples.
+- [Find the source code for TGLDemo.exe here](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TileGameLibC/TGLDemo) to see how the demos were made.

 **Docs:**